anaselhajjaji/learn-angular8/docs/MODULES.md

 - Providers: for services and interceptors
 - Bootsrap: the component provided in index.html that starts the app
 - entryComponents: for the components that we need to create programmatically in code

+The idea behind lazy loading is to load and download only the visited module route.